Why should I become a Pegasystems certified professional?

 If an exam requires a prerequisite certification, does it have to be the same version?

-The CSA and CSSA exams can be taken in any version as a prerequisite.
-However, the CLSA Part 1 and Part 2 exams (application build) need to be in the same Pega version.
+The PCSA and PCSSA exams can be taken in any version as a prerequisite for another Pega exam.
+However, the LSA exams need to be taken in either Pega version 7.3 or 7.4.

 Can I use reference materials during a Pegasystems certification exam?